infoshift/dev-captcha/README.md

 If you check the contents of the file, you'll notice that it's in JSON.
 Parse it so you can use them within the program.

-- You don't need to make a O(1) state-machine JSONParser library.
+- You don't need to make an O(1) state-machine JSONParser library.
 - `import json`.
 Just exhibit that you know how to use re-use libraries.

 Part 3: Filtering by location